Dinamarcus/Salesforce-DEV-TEST/README.md

     }
 }

-trigger contactTrigger on Contact (before update, after insert) {
+trigger contactTrigger on Contact (before update, after insert) { //Trigger que se ejecuta
         Map<Id,Contact> contactList = new Map<Id,Contact>(
         [SELECT Id, Email, idprocontacto__c FROM Contact WHERE Id IN :Trigger.New]);
         for (Contact a :Trigger.New) {